This page contains everything you need to know about applying for our BA (Hons) Screen Acting programme.

 To ensure your application process goes smoothly, we advise you to discuss your application with a member of the MetFilm School Berlin Admissions Team who will be able to advise on all queries.

-Everyone applying to the MetFilm School for BA, DipHE and CertHE courses, regardless of age or location must submit an application pack which contains:
+Everyone applying to the MetFilm School for BA courses regardless of age or location must submit an application pack that contains:

 - A completed Met Film School application form.
 The form includes a personal statement of 750 words.
 This is an important part of the school’s selection process.